-We derive most of our revenue from sales of products other than Array.
-Although most of these products are well established in the marketplace and we have sold them for many years, we have a history of operating losses in these businesses.
-Furthermore, current economic conditions have adversely affected demand for these products.
 We routinely review our operations for additional opportunities to reduce costs.
-Our analysis may lead to the determination to close, eliminate, rationalize or reduce operations and divisions and/or alter our sales, manufacturing and/or distribution structure.
+Our analysis may lead to the determination to sell, close, eliminate, rationalize or reduce operations and divisions and/or alter our sales, manufacturing and/or distribution structure.
 Should we decide to pursue any such changes, we may incur additional charges and losses in connections with such changes in the future, and such charges and losses may be material.
 In addition, we could experience difficulties, disruptions or delays in the implementation of any such changes and there can be no assurance that we will be able to implement these programs successfully or on a timely basis.